 With expertise in business development, strategy, and turnaround work, Karen is a nationally recognized leader focused on ensuring corporate viability and growth through driving operational excellence and transformation of care.

 As President/Chief Executive Officer of Sinai Chicago, the city’s largest private safety net healthcare system with over $1 billion in revenues, Karen oversaw a successful turnaround of financial, philanthropic, and operational performance.
 Results to date show a year-over-year improvement profitability, taking the organization from a loss of $42 million to a profit of $32.6 million, improved EBIDA from a negative $14.8 million to a positive $55.6 million and increased philanthropy from $2.3 million annually to $13.5 million.
 During this time, she recruited and developed a high-performing, nationally recognized, diverse executive team.
 Karen previously served as the Executive Vice President/Chief Operating Officer, overseeing the integration into the System of a private hospital.

-Karen became an entrepreneur early in her career.
-After purchasing the rehabilitation services firm in which she held a leadership role, she grew the company over the next four years into the largest of its kind in metropolitan Chicago before selling it to a publicly traded firm.
+An early career entrepreneur, after purchasing a rehabilitation services firm in which she held a leadership role, Karen grew the company over the next four years into the largest of its kind in metropolitan Chicago before selling it to a publicly traded firm.
 Following the sale of her company, Karen held increasingly responsible positions in nonprofit and for-profit companies, including a global life-sciences corporation.